Josh Turnbull: Club career

+Turnbull retired from rugby in April 2024, having made 200 appearances for Cardiff Rugby.

 International career

-Turnbull has represented Wales at U18, U19, and U20 levels; winning the Grand Slam with Wales U19 in 2006.
-Turnbull has participated in two 2006 & 2007 IRB U19 World Championships.
+Turnbull represented Wales at U18, U19, and U20 levels, winning the Grand Slam in the Under-19 Six Nations in 2006.
+Turnbull has participated in two IRB U19 World Championships in 2006 and 2007.
 He was in the Wales U20 squad for the 2008 Under-20 Six Nations and Junior World Championship.

+Turnbull received his first call-up to the Wales senior team in 2009, being named in a 32-man squad for the tour to North America in May and June that year.
+However, he did not play in either match on the tour.
+In April 2010, he was named as one of 50 players being considered by Wales coach Warren Gatland for his squad for the 2011 Rugby World Cup.

-In January 2011 Turnbull was named the Wales national rugby union team for the 2011 Six Nations Championship and made his international debut 12 February 2011 in the 24–6 win against Scotland as a second-half replacement.
-He was named in the preliminary squad for the 2011 Rugby World Cup but was left out of the final squad.
+In January 2011, Turnbull was named in the Wales squad for the 2011 Six Nations Championship.
+He made his international debut in the second game against Scotland on 12 February 2011, coming on as a second-half replacement in a 24–6 win.
+He was again named on the bench for the third match against Italy, but did not make an appearance.
+He was named in the preliminary squad for the 2011 Rugby World Cup, and played in the warm-up match against England, coming on for the last 20 minutes of a 19–9 win, but was left out of the final squad.

 Turnbull made his first start for Wales on 2 June 2012, in a capped friendly against the Barbarians.
 He featured intermittently for Wales for the next few seasons, playing in both tests against South Africa on the 2014 Wales rugby union tour of South Africa, including a start in the second test.

 Turnbull was selected in the squad for the 2016 Six Nations, but did not earn any further caps during the tournament.
 He came off the bench in the friendly against England, ahead of the 2016 Wales rugby union tour of New Zealand, and was named in the tour squad, but was not selected in any further matchday squads.

-It wasn't until the 2018 Wales rugby union tour to Argentina and the United States that Turnbull featured for Wales again, earning a call up after former Scarlets teammate Aaron Shingler was ruled out due to injury.
+It was not until the 2018 Wales rugby union tour to Argentina and the United States that Turnbull featured for Wales again, earning a call-up after former Scarlets teammate Aaron Shingler was ruled out due to injury.
 Turnbull came off the bench in both tests, as Wales won the series 2–0.

-On the back of an impressive season for Cardiff, Turnbull again earned a recall for the 2021 July rugby union tests, coming off the bench against Canada and Argentina, before starting in the final test against Argentina in his familiar role of blindside flanker.
+On the back of an impressive season for Cardiff, Turnbull again earned a recall for the 2021 July rugby union tests, coming off the bench against Canada and Argentina, before starting in the second test against Argentina in his familiar role of blindside flanker.

-Personal life

-Turnbull was married on 23 July 2016 and has two daughters.